The Undertaker: Return of the Deadman (2004–2007)

 The angle elicited national attention in the New York Post, TV Guide, Variety and other major media outlets.
 In response to the criticism, UPN decided that it would monitor the storyline closely and that it did not want the Hassan character on its network that week.
-Hassan later delivered a promo to the live crowd for the July 14, 2005, edition of SmackDown!, but when UPN announced that the segment would be edited, WWE decided to host the video of the segment on its official website.
-In the segment, Hassan reiterated that he was an Arab American and that the American people automatically and unfairly assumed that he was a terrorist.
+In a promo hosted on WWE's website—UPN had edited it from the July 14 episode of SmackDown!—Hassan reiterated that he was an Arab American and that the American people automatically and unfairly assumed that he was a terrorist.
 Despite being in character, he referred to the real-world media coverage of the storyline, singling out the New York Post's Don Kaplan by name and denouncing his description of the events on SmackDown!, such as Kaplan's comment of the masked men being "Arabs in ski masks".
-On the July 14, 2005, edition of SmackDown!, Hassan's absence was explained by a statement delivered by his attorney, Thomas Whitney, Esquire, that Hassan refused to appear on the show until The Great American Bash due to the way he was treated by the American media and WWE fans.
+On the July 14, 2005 episode of SmackDown!, Hassan's absence was explained by a statement delivered by his attorney, Thomas Whitney, that Hassan refused to appear on the show until The Great American Bash due to the way he was treated by the American media and WWE fans.

-It was revealed in late July 2005 that UPN had pressured WWE to keep Hassan off their network, effectively removing him from SmackDown!.
-Undertaker defeated Hassan at The Great American Bash to become the number one contender to the World Heavyweight Championship.
+It was revealed in late July that UPN had pressured WWE to keep Hassan off their network, effectively removing him from SmackDown!.
+The Undertaker defeated Hassan at The Great American Bash to become the number one contender to the World Heavyweight Championship.
 After the match, The Undertaker delivered a Last Ride through an open stage ramp onto a concrete floor to Hassan.
 It was reported that Hassan sustained serious injuries and had to be rushed to a nearby medical facility, writing Hassan off television.
-Several days later, WWE.com hosted a video of a kayfabe announcement from Theodore Long, where he reiterated the stipulation that Hassan would no longer appear on SmackDown!.
-It was revealed years later that Hassan was about to receive a major push by winning the World Heavyweight Championship from Batista at SummerSlam and thus breaking Randy Orton's record for being the youngest World Heavyweight Champion in WWE history.
+Several days later, Long (kayfabe) banned Hassan from SmackDown!.
+It was revealed years later that Hassan was about to receive a major push by winning the World Heavyweight Championship from Batista at SummerSlam on August 21 and thus breaking Randy Orton's record for being the youngest World Heavyweight Champion in WWE history.